RoDoerIng/SerialComm/README.md

 # SerialComm Monitor v1 Source Code

-**SerialComm Monitor** is a serial communication application based on `SerialPort` class, built in C# WPF with MVVM design pattern to send (write) or receive (read) data string from a serial communication physical interface.
+**SerialComm Monitor** is a serial communication application based on `SerialPort` class, built in C# WPF with MVVM design pattern to send (write) or receive (read) data string to/from a serial communication physical interface connected via RS232 or USB to the computer (Windows OS).

 ![Screenshot](http://i.imgur.com/FSliKIX.png)

 ## Downloads

-Go to [**download page**](https://github.com/heiswayi/SerialComm/releases) for more details.
+Go to [**releases page**](https://github.com/heiswayi/SerialComm/releases) for more details.

 ## Prerequisites